chinapedia/wikipedia.abstract.en/Page/Brass_instrument.md

-SIX HIGH BRASS INSTRUMENTS Left, from top: A reproduction baroque trumpet in D, a modern trumpet in B, a modern trumpet in D, a piccolo trumpet in B (octave higher), and a flugelhorn in B. Right: a cornet in B. Althorn,_Baryton_och_Euphonium.jpg (alto horn) in E, baritone horn in B, and euphonium in B.]] A BRASS INSTRUMENT is a musical instrument that produces sound by sympathetic vibration of air in a tubular resonator in sympathy with the vibration of the player's lips.
+(alto horn) in E, baritone horn in B, and euphonium in B.]] A BRASS INSTRUMENT is a musical instrument that produces sound by sympathetic vibration of air in a tubular resonator in sympathy with the vibration of the player's lips.
 Brass instruments are also called _labrosones_, literally meaning "lip-vibrated instruments".[1]

 There are several factors involved in producing different pitches on a brass instrument.
 Slides, valves, crooks (though they are rarely used today), or keys are used to change vibratory length of tubing, thus changing the available harmonic series, while the player's embouchure, lip tension and air flow serve to select the specific harmonic produced from the available series.